PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 See `ESRGAN` for specific examples of GAN trainers.

-## 2 Add data preprocessing data enhancement function or operator
+## 2 Add Data Preprocessing Data Augmentation Function or Operator

-### 2.1 Add data preprocessing/data enhancement functions
+### 2.1 Add Data Preprocessing/Data Augmentation Functions

 Define new function in `paddlers/transforms/functions.py`.
 If the function needs to be exposed and made available to users, you must add a docstring to it.

-### 2.2 Add data preprocessing/data enhancement operators
+### 2.2 Add Data Preprocessing/Data Augmentation Operators

 Define new operators in `paddlers/transforms/operators.py`, all operators are inherited from `paddlers.transforms.Transform`.
 The operator's `apply()` method receives a dictionary `sample` as input, takes out the related objects stored in it, and makes in-place modifications to the dictionary after processing, and finally returns the modified dictionary.
 Only in rare cases do we need to override the `apply()` method when defining an operator.
 In most cases, you just need to override the `apply_im()`, `apply_mask()`, `apply_bbox()`, and `apply_segm()` methods to handle the image, split label, target box, and target polygon, respectively.